Connections Through Culture Grants 2025, image

 The Game We Made

-UK: Noorafshan Mirza
+UK: Noorafshan Mirza - London

-Türkiye: Kiraz Öcal
+Türkiye: Kiraz Öcal - Istanbul

-This collaborative short film and arts project explores the unseen labour, joy, and community at the heart of women’s football.
+This short film & arts project explores the unseen labour, joy, and community at the heart of women’s football.
 It centres the voices of girls and women from across the football ecosystem highlighting the stories often left out of the spotlight.
 Led by Kiraz Öcal, a psychologist and social entrepreneur from Kızlar Sahada, the project bridges art, sport, and social change in partnership with UK artist and educator, Noorafshan Mirza.

 DJs performing in a dark venue with colorful stage lights and vibrant energy.